-Firefighter raises concerns of mismanagement as Highway 82 fire grows
+Firefighter raises concerns of mismanagement as Highway 82 Fire grows

 Action News Jax brought those concerns to Karen Gleason, who is serving as the Public Information Officer for the Southern Area Incident Management Team, which has assumed control of the response.

-“We’re building fire line around the entire fire.
+“We’re building fire lines around the entire fire.
 I counted seven different divisions today,” said Gleason. ”So, we have fire engines, tractor plows around the entire perimeter of the fire.”

 As far as the concerns about crews being underutilized or pulled out of the woods, she argued it may come from a lack of understanding of wildfire fighting strategy from firefighters trained to respond to structural fires.